yeungon/In-JavaScript-we-trust/README.md

 #### Answer: C

-We get true when in the console.
+We get true in the console.
 The tricky part is when we create an object from the constructor function Name but we DO NOT USE `new` keywork.
 That makes the variable `a` global one and get the value "Vuong".
 Remember that it is actually a property of the global object `window` (in the browser) or `global` in the nodejs.

 We then get `a.length` ~ 5 and `window.a.length` ~ 5 which return 0. !0 returns true.